atsui888/Practical-Language-Processing/README.md

 By implementing this comprehensive NLP and NLU-based analysis system on their customer interaction dialog data, the bank will be able to use a data-driven approach to gain deep insights into customer satisfaction, identify areas for improvement, and proactively address emerging trends and adapt quickly to changing customer needs and expectations.

-Notes: The client is fictitious, but this is a realistic use case for a bank’s call centre.
-The dataset used is relevant to the banking domain.
-As open-source banking datasets are limited, synthetic data generation techniques will be used as well as limited human annotation.

 <h1>Design</h1>
 <h2>Solution Blueprint</h2>